 Dr. Poisson enlisted on the 25th of September, 1914.
 GOH – PHOTO “Captain Paul Poisson left Chatham August 18th, 1914 with the Ambulance Corps, for Toronto and he joined the Engineers as a Medical Officer.
 He went overseas October 1st, 1914 and remained at Salisbury Plains until February 15th, 1915 when he went to France.
 While serving in France he was gassed, burned and suffered from shell shock in the second battle of Ypres and he was admitted to Hospital in France.
 After he convalesced he returned to the front and he was wounded for a second time on the 17th of September, 1916 during the third battle of Ypre.
 He was shot in his right hand, for which he was presented with the Military Cross.

-He was invalided back to Canada in November 1916.
-Dr. Poisson returned to England on the 25th of March, 1917, when he was decorated by the King and received the promotion to the rank of Major.
-He again crossed to France and was attached to the staff of No 8 Canadian General Hospital.
+Dr. Poisson was invalided back to Canada in November 1916.
+Dr. Poisson returned to England on the 25th of March, 1917, where he was decorated by King George V at Buckingham Palace and received the promotion to the rank of Major.
+Dr. Poisson again crossed to France and was attached to the staff of No 8 Canadian General Hospital.
 He remained there until Feb 1919.
 From there he was transferred to the D.D.
 No 1 Military hospital in England.
 Dr. Poisson was discharged at London (England) on the 29th of March, 1919 due to demobilization.”

 While Dr. Poisson was away overseas, Mrs. Poisson and their son Gerald moved back to Tecumseh.
 After he was discharged Dr. Poisson joined his wife and son in Tecumseh and resumed practicing medicine.

 Mrs. Poisson died on the 23rd of March,1970.
 Dr. Poisson died on the 3rd of December, 1981 in Windsor.
-Dr. and Mrs. Poisson are buried at Sainte Anne Cemetery in Tecumseh.
+Dr. and Mrs. Poisson were buried at Sainte Anne Cemetery in Tecumseh.

 In the Town of Tecumseh, the Legion is known as the Royal Canadian Legion Col. Paul Poisson Branch 261.